-- Put goat cheese and garlic in a small bowl.
+- Put goat cheese , cream cheese, Worcestshire Sauce, Parmesan Cheese and garlic in a small bowl.
 Add salt and pepper to taste.
 Stir until the mixture is well blended.

-- Put the parmesan and Panko crumbs in the bowl of a food processor and pulse a few times to get an even texture.
-Place in a bowl and the add the parsley and pepper to taste.
+- Place the Panko Crumbs in a small bowl and the add the parsley and pepper to taste.

 - Coat cheese ball in mixture and serve with bread, crackers or fresh vegetables.

 Amount Per Serving: Calories: 117 Total Fat: 3g Carbohydrates: 8g Protein: 13g